-- 2 large whole-grain pita breads, cut into bite-sized pieces
+- 2 pieces whole-grain pita bread cut into bite-sized pieces

-- 1 smallish medium cucumber, peeled, quartered lengthwise,
+- 1 cucumber peeled, quartered lengthwise and sliced

-- ½ cup black or green olives, any variety you like, pitted or not
+- ½ cup green olives or black olives, pitted

 - 3 tablespoons extra-virgin olive oil